Nintendo looks to power-up Mario after not-so-super Wii U

 "Nintendo is a special thing, because of its history, so many gamers have a soft spot for Nintendo... they just shot themselves in the foot with this piece of hardware, the Wii U," said Snow.
 "But I totally think they can get out."

-The company on Wednesday announced it would dip into its cash pile and buy back up to 125 billion yen ($1.22 billion) of its shares, or up to 7.82 percent of the outstanding total.
-Nintendo also said its operating profit fell 6.9 percent in the October-December quarter.
+The company on Wednesday announced it would dip into its cash pile and buy back up to 125 billion yen of its shares, or up to 7.82 percent of the outstanding total.
+Nintendo also said its operating profit fell 6.9 percent drop in the October-December quarter.

 WII U FAILURE